dteske25/mainPage/links.md

 [GitHub Student Dev Pack](http://education.github.com/pack)

 A new product for students, with amazing free features, such as paid accounts to services like GitHub, Orchestrate, Unreal Engine, plus a load of other deals.
-All you need is a @husker.unl.edu email account!
+All you need is a @husker.unl.edu (or any other `.edu`) email account!